CovidBraceletPrj/CovidBracelet/README.md

 **Contributions Welcome!**

 ## Get Started
 We use Zepyhr master as we need a newer mbed TLS as the ones that ships with Zephyr 2.2.
 We are waiting for the Zepyhr 2.3 release.
 To build, please install Zephyr and compile via west.
-Note that Platform.io sadly does not support Zephyr 2.3 rc / Zepyhr master at the current time.
+Note that Platform.io does not support Zephyr 2.3 rc / Zepyhr master at the current time.

 ## Features
 * Code sends out and receives exposure beacons